Skip to content

 )

-Parse a variable name and extract indices inside parentheses.
+Parse a variable name and extract indices inside parentheses or brackets.

 Source code in flowpaths/utils/solverwrapper.py